Buddy Justus: Early life

 Justus was born in Niagara Falls, New York, on Christmas Day, 1952.
 He came from an abusive family, and eventually ended up in a Virginia orphanage.

+Justus later married his adoptive mother, Alice.
+The marriage was extremely dysfunctional.
+Alice often accused her husband of infidelity and there were frequent separations.
+During one such separation, Justus tried to commit suicide twice and indicated he would try again unless his wife returned.
+Justus's spiritual adviser, Reverend Thomas Smith, later said that the murders were motivated by Justus's impending divorce.
+He said Justus "went crazy" after learning that Alice wanted a divorce.

+Prior to the murders, Justus was employed at the tire shop owned by the father of a man named Paul Grenga, a former Assistant District Attorney in Niagara County, New York.
+The Justus case later inspired Grenga to helped author legislation to strength the penalties for crimes against pregnant women in New York.

 Murders

-On October 3, 1978, Justus broke into the Ironto, Virginia trailer of Ida Mae Moses, 21, and raped, murdered, and mutilated her.
+On October 3, 1978, Justus broke into the Ironto, Virginia trailer of Ida Mae Moses, 21, then raped, murdered, and mutilated her.
 Moses, a nurse, had been set to give birth in two weeks and had already planned a name for her unborn son.

 Justus moved south, picking up an 18-year-old hitchhiker, Dale Goins, along the way.
-They kidnapped, raped, and murdered Rosemary Jackson, a 32-year-old housewife, while she was leaving a store in Atlanta.
-Days later, in Florida, Justus and Goins kidnapped, raped, and murdered Stephanie Hawkins, who had been preparing for her son's birthday party.
+They kidnapped and murdered 32-year-old housewife Rosemary Jackson while she was leaving a store in Atlanta.
+Days later, in Florida, Justus and Goins kidnapped and murdered 21-year-old Stephanie Hawkins, who had been preparing for her son's birthday party.
+Justus was the triggerman in both murders and raped both women before killing them.

 Trial and execution

 Justus was arrested on October 11, 1978, in Grundy, Virginia.
 He and Goins were tried for each of the three murders they had committed.
 Justus was convicted of killing Moses, Jackson, and Hawkins, receiving a death sentence for each murder.
-Goins was convicted of murdering Jackson and Hawkins, receiving life sentences in Georgia and Florida, which he is still serving.
+Goins, received multiple life sentences in Georgia and Florida after his lawyers successfully argued that he had a lesser role in the murders and had been coerced into participating by Justus.
+As of 2025, Goins is serving his life sentence in Georgia.

 In 1983, Justus said he was planning to waive his appeals, but then changed his mind.

+Justus twice tried to kill himself on death row.

+After his appeals failed, Justus was executed in the electric chair at the Virginia State Penitentiary on December 13, 1990.
+His last meal consisted of steak, french fries, tossed salad, strawberry pie, and tea.
+A request for a glass of wine was denied.
+Inmates usually banged the bars whenever an execution took place, but this time, there was silence.
+The prison was almost empty since it was set to be closed the next day.
+Prison officials granted a final request by Justus to make his final steps to the electric chair by himself rather than with guards at his side.